TrustLak/Behavioral-Cloning/writeup.md

 # Behavioral-Cloning
-An implementation of "[End-to-end learning for self-driving cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)" paper by NVIDIA team.
+An implementation of "[End-to-end learning for self-driving cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)" paper.
 This project is a part of Udacity's self-driving car program.
 ---
 ## Files
 Important files: